davjand/codecept-symphonycms-db/readme.md

 ### symHaveInDatabaseSingle($sectionHandle,$data)

-Similar to symHaveInDatabase except exceptions only one entry.Accepts the data in key value format.
+Similar to symHaveInDatabase except exceptions only one entry.
+Accepts the data in key value format.

 ### symUpdateDatabaseRecord($sectionHandle,$entryId,$data)

 This will update an existing record with the data passed.
 Accepts the data in key value format.